Achim Medovich

-Aćim Medović (Polish: Joachim Medowic; Podvizov, Austria-Hungary, today Poland, 15 May 1815 – Belgrade, Kingdom of Serbia, 11 May 1893) was a physician and writer, the first president of the Serbian Medical Association, secretary of the medical department in the Guardianship of Internal Affairs, a physician of Pozarevac district and professor of forensic medicine at the Velika škola in Belgrade.
+Aćim Medović (Polish: Joachim Medowic; Podvizov, Austrian Empire, today Poland, 15 May 1815 – Belgrade, Kingdom of Serbia, 11 May 1893) was a physician and writer, the first president of the Serbian Medical Association, secretary of the medical department in the Guardianship of Internal Affairs, a physician of Pozarevac district and professor of forensic medicine at the Velika škola in Belgrade.

 Biography and schooling

 Aćim Medović was born on 15 May 1815, in Podvizdovo, Eastern Galicia (then the Austrian Empire).
 His christened name was Joachim Medovich.

 He finished high school in Podolina, Poland.
 In Vienna, he first graduated from the Faculty of Philosophy, and then graduated from the Faculty of Medicine.
 He was promoted in 1841 to the status of doctor of medicine, surgery and midwifery.
 After graduating from college, he did not return to his homeland but came to live in the Principality of Serbia.